 - Editing with Final Cut Pro

-- Know well at least 5 different language
+- Good communication skills include listening and understand at least 5 different language

-- Have a vast network in all over Indonesia
+- Maintaining vast network in all over Indonesia

 FESTIVAL AND AWARDS